ecomod-code/recapp/README.md

 ## Contributing

 **recapp** is a free and open-source project.
-Therefore, in case you want to suggest new metrics or functions and in the best case even contribute code, we warmly welcome to do so!
-For more information see [CONTRIBUTING](CONTRIBUTING.md).
+Therefore, we warmly welcome your suggestions, bug reports, or, in the best case, code contributions!
+For more information, see
+[CONTRIBUTING](CONTRIBUTING.md).

 Maintainers and contributors must follow this repository’s [CODE OF